-Minimalism meets reclaimed structures in a pretty Japanese harbour.
-Visionary architects, Yasutaka Yoshimura have based their design for chic holiday cottages on ship’s containers.
+Minimalism meets reclaimed structures in a pretty Japanese harbor.
+Visionary architects, Yasutaka Yoshimura, have based their design for chic holiday cottages on ship’s containers.
 The containers are stacked on top of each other to create two floors.
-One end is all glass and the walls are white to reflect light and create a surprisingly spacious interior.
-The sleeping area overlooks the bottom level so high ceilings left intact.
+One end is all glass, and the walls are white to reflect light and create a surprisingly spacious interior.
+The sleeping area overlooks the bottom level, so high ceilings are left intact.
 There is also a compact bathroom.